MakieOrg/Website/src/blogposts/v0.24.0/post.md

 ## Package Organization

-The source code for Makie use to be part of the top level directory of the Makie repository.
+The source code for Makie used to be part of the top level directory of the Makie repository.
 This caused the Makie module to include everything in the repository, i.e. also all the backends and other infrastructure.
 Each backend module would be downloaded and stored separately, creating a lot of duplicate data.
 We have now moved the Makie source into its own Makie directory to fix this issue.